bx-ma/Multi-model-Ensemble-for-global-rainfall-reosivity-assessments/README.md

 2.
 The functions of producing rainfall erosivity layer stacks are separately as several files: GPCC_Compiled_Erosivity_Global (1); GPCC_Compiled_Erosivity_Global (2); GPCC_Compiled_Erosivity_Global (3); GPCC_Compiled_Erosivity_Global (4); GPCC_Compiled_Erosivity_Global (5); GPCC_Compiled_Erosivity_Global (6).
 GPCC_Compiled_Erosivity_Global (1-5) contain the calculation functions and applicable region boundaries of each model.
 GPCC_Compiled_Erosivity_Global (6) contains the calculation functions and applicable region boundaries of five past-used models in global rainfall erosivity assessments (Renard and Freimund, 1994; Naipal et al., 2015; Liu et al., 2020; Li et al., 2023).
-These function have been uused in the main function and the functions of the model ensemble.
+These function have been uused in the main codes of running the functions of producing rainfall erosivity layer stacks and the codes of the model ensemble.

 3.
 The main codes of running the functions of producing rainfall erosivity layer stacks are: Rainfall_erosivity_function_Export.